 Your iPhone will then reboot.
 After the reboot is complete, try to open the audio app and test to see if it is working fine already.

 Method 3: Disable Bluetooth

-One possible reason as to why you do not hear any sound from your iPhone’s built-in speakers is an active Bluetooth connection.
+One possible reason as to why you do not hear any sound or experience random stops from your iPhone’s built-in speakers is an active Bluetooth connection.
 For example, your iPhone is actually connected or paired with other Bluetooth-enabled audio devices.
 In this case, the audio output is produced by the paired device instead of your iPhone.
 To make sure this is not causing your problem, verify your iPhone’s Bluetooth settings and disable the feature if necessary.
 Usually, the Bluetooth icon will appear on the status bar of your iPhone when it is enabled.
 But just to make sure, it wouldn’t hurt to go ahead and check the settings again.